 Application Guidelines – Media & Design

-The Canadian Women Artists’ Award is a $5,000 grant designed to provide financial support to emerging, female-identifying artists working in any discipline.
-The award is not a project grant, and should be used in any manner the recipient deems necessary to further their artistic goals.
+The Canadian Women Artists’ Award is a $5,000 grant designed to provide financial support to Canadian, women artists ages 25-40 in New York State.
+The award can be used in any manner the recipient deems necessary to further their artistic goals.
 It is supported by funding granted to NYFA by the Canadian Women’s Club (CWC) of New York as a way to continue its philanthropic work when it disbanded.

 WHO CAN APPLY?

-The Canadian Women Artists’ Award is open to women identifying artists who are:
+The Canadian Women Artists’ Award is open to women artists who are:

 1. Canadian citizens, and able to provide proof of citizenship with legal documentation upon receipt of the award.